ESG Compliance, Governance & Assurance

 Non-EU parent companies must begin data collection for reporting in 2029.

-Depending on a specific (and subject to disclosure) materiality assessment, companies will have to disclose information on the following:
+Depending on a specific (and subject to disclosure) materiality assessment, companies have to disclose information on the following:

 • Climate Change